Skip to main content

 Service Controls

-Service Controls are one or more protections that can be applied to the cloud to restrict or prevent actions or activities through:
+Service Controls are one or more protections that can be applied to the cloud to restrict or prevent actions or activities through cloud-native frameworks like AWS Config.

 Common Controls